 In the photo to the right, Patricia McElroy, granddaughter of the late Dean Clarence H. McElroy, presents the McElroy Award to Paul Cunningham of Lawton, Okla.

 “I was in complete shock when they announced my name as the award winner,” recalled Cunningham.
 “I can think of a ton of other people in my class who are completely deserving.
 It was even better because I was there with my parents.
 My mom was beside herself.
 All I could think to do was to stand up and hug her and then go receive the award.
 It was just really humbling.”

 Cunningham knew at a young age that he wanted to become a veterinarian.

 “I was probably 6 or 7 years old the first time I went to the zoo,” said Cunningham.
 “When I was around elephants and giraffes and feeding the sharks and things like that at the Oklahoma City Zoo, I realized that my love for animals was real and strong.”

 He chose to earn his DVM degree at Oklahoma State.

 “I had my heart set on getting out of Oklahoma.
 I really wanted to go far away and see some place new.
 But I came here and toured at Oklahoma State and fell in love with the campus.
 It was new enough for me.”

-Cunningham’s favorite memory of veterinary school is going to the Student Chapter of the American Veterinary Medical Association Symposium in Denver.
+Cunningham’s favorite memory of veterinary school is going to the Student Chapter of the American Veterinary Medical Association Symposium held in Denver, Colo., that year.

 Following graduation, Cunningham will be going to an internship at Michigan State University College of Veterinary Medicine.